Clerical clothing: United Kingdom

 In British Methodism, a minister (presbyter) often wears a simple business suit with a coloured shirt and clerical collar.
 For more formal services a minister will adopt a cassock with bands.
 For ceremonial and very formal occasions, such as the Remembrance Day service at the Cenotaph in London, a traditional black Geneva preaching gown, academic hood and bands may be worn.

 Methodist deacons (male or female) have a less strict dress code; but they often wear dark blue clothing, and always wear the pectoral cross of their religious order.

 United States

-Dress in the United Methodist Church differs from the British norms.
+Clerical garb in the Global Methodist Church, United Methodist Church, Free Methodist Church and other Methodist denominations differs from the British norms.
 There are no official rules on vestments or clerical clothing.
-Therefore, use of clerical clothing by United Methodist clergy varies greatly by location and situation.
+Therefore, use of clerical clothing by Methodist clergy varies greatly by location and situation.
 Methodist clergy frequently wear clerical clothing on pastoral visits at hospitals and nursing facilities.
-Elders will most frequently wear black or blue clerical shirts while bishops will wear purple.
+When worn, elders will most frequently wear black or blue clerical shirts, while bishops will wear purple.